-10.2 Where it is clear who will form the new government, but they have not yet taken office, the outgoing government should undertake no new policy initiatives, and should act on the advice of the incoming government on any significant constitutional, economic or other issue that cannot be delayed until the new government formally takes office - even if the outgoing government disagrees with the course of action proposed.
-Situations of this kind are likely to be relatively short-lived, as the Constitution Act 1986 enables a swift transition between administrations.
+10.2 Where it is clear who will form the new government, but they have not yet taken office, the government continues in caretaker mode until Ministers are formally appointed.
+The outgoing government should undertake no new policy initiatives, and should act on the advice of the incoming government on any significant constitutional, economic or other issue that cannot be delayed until the new government formally takes office - even if the outgoing government disagrees with the course of action proposed.
+Situations of this kind are likely to be relatively short-lived, as a swift transition between administrations is enabled by New Zealand's constitutional arrangements, including section 6(2)(a) of the Constitution Act 1986.